Jade-Jones-dev/ai_machine_learning/weekly_curriculum.md

 - Tuesday worked on other projects
 - Wednesday
 - Thursday worked on [Python projects course]
-- Friday
+- Friday worked on [YouTube: Pandas, NumPy, and Matplotlib for ML]
-- Saturday
+- Saturday worked on [data analysis project]
-- Sunday
+- Sunday completed all week 2 work

 **Checklist**